-As part of the Pinellas County School district, Pinellas Technical College is accredited by AdvancED, the parent organization of the Southern Association of Colleges and Schools (SACS).
+As part of the Pinellas County School district, Pinellas Technical College is accredited by Cognia.
+Cognia is the parent organization for the North CentralAssociation Commission on Accreditation and School Improvement (NCA CASI), Northwest Accreditation Commission (NWAC) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).

-Pinellas Technical College-Clearwater Campus is an alliance member of the Commission on International and Trans-Regional Accreditation (CITA).
+Pinellas Technical College-Clearwater Campus is an alliance member of the Commission on Internationaland Trans-Regional Accreditation (CITA).

-Most Pinellas Technical College programs are further accredited by a professional accrediting body and/or approved by a licensing or certifying agency.
+Most Pinellas Technical College programs are further accredited by a professional accrediting bodyand/or approved by a licensing or certifying agency.
 These program accreditation, licensing, and certifying agencies include:

-- Commission on Accreditation of Allied Health Education Programs Florida Department of Agriculture and Consumer Services. - Florida Department of Business and Professional Regulation - Florida Department of Highway Safety and Motor Vehicles - Florida State Board of Cosmetology - Florida State Board of Nursing - HVAC Excellence - Automotive Service Excellence (ASE) - National Institute of Metalworking Skills (NIMS) - International Association of Healthcare Central Service Material Management (IAHCSMM)
+- Commission on Accreditation of Allied Health Education Programs Florida Department of Agricultureand Consumer Services. - Florida Department of Business and Professional Regulation - Florida Department of Highway Safety and Motor Vehicles - Florida State Board of Nursing - Automotive Service Excellence (ASE) - American Welding Society (AWS) - National Institute of Metalworking Skills (NIMS) - International Association of Healthcare Central Service Material Management (IAHCSMM)